MCA AWARDS 2024 CATEGORIES

-Consultants may enter who can demonstrate significant and sustained achievement over a number of years and not less than a decade in the consulting industry.
+Consultants should enter if they can demonstrate significant and sustained achievement over a number of years and not less than a decade in the consulting industry.
 They should provide evidence of outstanding achievement in the last 24 months in their chosen field of consulting.
 Successful candidates must be able to provide evidence of the delivery of outstanding client outcomes and impact on their own firms.
 Judges will be looking for consultants who have made a significant contribution to the success of the consulting industry and its development through the quality of their work and individual approach.